EMERGING MARKETS-Latam stocks plummet on euro worry, Walmex

 "The only thing the market was betting on to sustain stocks was economic growth and we can't expect much from Europe," said Marcelo Varejao, an analyst with Corretora Socopa in Sao Paulo.
 "Risk aversion is high and no one wants to be overly positioned in stocks, because there could be worse moments to come."

-Further pressuring stocks, a Sunday vote in France - home to the world's fifth largest economy - opened up the presidential race and the Dutch prime minister offered his resignation in a crisis over budget cuts.

-Both events raised concerns among investors over how Europe would continue to handle a debt crisis that has roiled financial markets.

-Brazil's benchmark Bovespa stock index fell 1.53 percent to 61,539.38 points, in its sharpest slip in two weeks.
-An intraday low m arked the first time the Bovespa traded below 61,000 since mid January.
+Brazil's benchmark Bovespa stock index posted its biggest intraday drop since early March, falling 2.4 percent to 60,992.81 before recovering a bit, to 61,352.33.
+It was the first time the Bovespa traded below 61,000 since mid January.

-Shares of Brazilian car rental firm Locamerica fell 4 percent, underscoring wariness of the country's first initial public offering this year.

-Financial exchange operator BM&FBovespa dropped 3.6 percent while homebuilder PDG Realty slid 5.4 percent.
+Vale, the world's largest iron ore producer, fell as much as 2.0 percent, driving losses in the index, while state-controlled oil company Petrobras dropped 1.7 percent.

-Shares of Banco Bradesco ended flat after profits at Brazil's No.2 private-sector bank slightly missed estimates in the first quarter, with net interest income falling for the first time in three years and loan defaults jumping to a two-year high.
+Shares of Banco Bradesco fell 1.3 percent after profits at Brazil's No.2 private-sector bank slightly missed estimates in the first quarter, with net interest income falling for the first time in three years and loan defaults jumping to a two-year high.

-Preferred shares of steelmaker Usiminas dropped 2 .49 percent ahead of its earnings report.
+Preferred shares of steelmaker Usiminas dropped 4 percent ahead of its earnings release later o n M onday.
 Analysts at Espírito Santo Investment Bank raised their recommendation on the shares to "buy" from "neutral" on Monday, citing a potential rebound in demand, increased import barriers and government efforts to kick-start the economy.

 Traders said the legal implications of a bribery scandal could harm the company's bottom line and tarnish its image.